upper limb clinic

 Helping clients improve their upper limb strength and function is crucial in completing activities of daily living.

-The Upper Limb Clinic, based at the Frankton Active One site, aims to support individuals experiencing issues such as restricted range of motion in their fingers, wrist, elbow or shoulders, reduced strength, hand tremors, and/or pain in completing daily living tasks.
+Active One offers upper limb therapy from the Frankton and Brighton clinics, as well as home-based therapy for clients who find it difficult to get out and about.
+We support individuals experiencing issues such as restricted range of motion in their fingers, wrist, elbow or shoulders, reduced strength, hand tremors, and/or pain in completing daily living tasks.

 We see clients with a variety of diagnoses including post-stroke (CVA) and other acquired brain injuries, or musculoskeletal conditions such as rheumatoid arthritis.